Clinician using camera-based assessment with a patient in clinic and via telehealth

 Automated video-based range of motion and mobility assessment

 ArmorMed uses short patient videos to automatically measure joint range of motion and mobility.
-Designed for orthopedic, rehabilitation, post-operative, neurologic, and musculoskeletal workflows, ArmorMed helps care teams track functional recovery in the clinic or remotely from home.
+Designed for orthopedic, rehabilitation, post-operative, neurologic, and musculoskeletal workflows, ArmorMed supports objective documentation during in-office visits and longitudinal tracking when patients are monitored from home.

 In development